jolexa/aws-codebuild-dockerhub/README.md

 1. Stack to provision one ACM cert (must be us-east-1)
   * If you want a custom domain for the API Gateway (nicety only)
-2. Infrastructure stack (any region that support CodeBuild)
+2. Infrastructure stack (any region that supports CodeBuild)
   * API Gateway
   * Listener Lambda
   * CodeBuild Spawner Lambda